photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 11-06.md

 - He is only vaguely aware that he is a book and not, in fact, a person.
 Explaining this to him fades from his memory extremely quickly, though other newly formed memories do not seem to.
 - He seems to remember a very heroic accounting of what he did in his life (almost as if he's just )

+---
+westen has the power to change things